karjolamit/Radar-Target-Generation-and-Detetction/README.md

 noise_level = zeros(1,1);

-%design a loop such that it slides the CUT across range doppler map by
-%giving margins at the edges for Training and Guard Cells.
+% design a loop such that it slides the CUT across range doppler map by giving margins at the edges for Training and Guard Cells.
-%For every iteration sum the signal level within all the training
-%cells.
-To sum convert the value from logarithmic to linear using db2pow
+% For every iteration sum the signal level within all the training cells.
+To sum convert the value from logarithmic to linear using
-%function.
-Average the summed values for all of the training
+% db2pow function.
+Average the summed values for all of the training cells used.
-%cells used.
-After averaging convert it back to logarithimic using pow2db.
-%Further add the offset to it to determine the threshold.
-Next, compare the
+% After averaging convert it back to logarithimic using pow2db.Further add the offset to it to determine the threshold.
+Next, compare
-%signal under CUT with this threshold.
-If the CUT level > threshold assign
-%it a value of 1, else equate it to 0.
+% the signal under CUT with this threshold.
+If the CUT level > threshold assign it a value of 1, else equate it to 0.

    % Use RDM[x,y] as the matrix from the output of 2D FFT for implementing
    % CFAR